Article

 Leveraging Existing Technology

-By aligning your existing technology with your business objectives and streamlining your business processes, you can maximize your existing technology.
-Optimizing the technology you’ve already invested in provides an opportunity to support organizational growth, create long-term alignment between business and technology strategies, and maintain security.
+By aligning your existing technology with your business objectives and streamlining your business processes, you can maximize your efforts.
+Optimizing the technology you’ve already invested in supports organizational growth, creates long-term alignment, and maintains security.

 Take a thorough inventory of all your technology, asking yourself: